stevenjnovotny/Behavior_Planning/README.md

 2) Evaluating lane speeds to determine appropriate following speed: I originally commanded to car to decrease speed if it was within a certain distance to a leading car.
 This resulted in jerky motion as the car would continue to decelerate, reach a safe distance, accelerate again, and then repeat the whole process.
 I ultimately set the spped decrease to occur only if the leading car was going slower that our car.
 This resulted in a much smoother following motion.

 3) Internal variables vs parameters derived from sensor/localization data: at first, I determined all car parameters (lane, speed, etc) from sensor data instead of maintaining global parameters from the vehicle.
 This surprisingly caused a great deal of problems.
 When I switched to maintaining global variables and updating them in a model-based way, the AI worked much better.
 I am still considering why this was the case.
 I assume it may have been latency with the simulator, but I have yet to reach a conclusion.

+4) Lane Straddling: In some cases, when encountering two cars driving side by side at the same speed, the car would straddle two lanes--hopping between the two equally desirable (or undesirable) lanes--as shown below.
+This was fixed by adding functionality that ensured the car didn't change lanes too often.
+This could have been implemented based on time; instead I based it on distance.
+I only allowed the car to change once between any two waypoints.
+This handled the inherent stochasticity of the road environment.

+![alt text][image5]

 ### Simulator.
 This project uses the (Unity-based) Udacity self-driving car simulator that can be downloaded from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).